kr1s-r/ENSF-380-Labs/README.md

 # ENSF 380 Labs

-This repository contains my ENSF 380 labs in Java:
+This repository contains my ENSF 380 labs from the Summer 2025 semester in Java:

 ---